Why is My iPhone Storage Full When I Have iCloud?

 In-Sufficient Internal Storage

 It’s common for iCloud storage to fill up due to device backups.
-You may have configured your previous iPhone to upload backups to the cloud automatically, and you never deleted those files.
+You may have configured your previous iPhone to automatically upload backups to the cloud, and you never deleted those files.
 In the years after they were created, they’re still taking up vital storage space, even though there is virtually no chance you’ll ever need to access them.
 What adjustments can you make to the iCloud storage space to free up the maximum space?

 From the Settings app (iOS) and System Preferences app (Windows), you may delete these files (macOS).
-To see all of your iCloud backups, go to the Manage Backups page and click or touch the Manage Backups button.
+To see your iCloud backups, go to the Manage Backups page and click or touch the Manage Backups button.
 Eliminate files that are using up storage space by deleting them.
 Also, while you’re here, you might want to see which applications are backed up on iCloud.
 You may want to copy some of these to the cloud, such as your photos app, which is essential.
 Data from every app on your smartphone doesn’t need to be saved.
-Tap the status bar to convert it from green to grey to switch off backups for just that app.
+Tap the status bar to convert it from green to grey and switch off backups for just that app.

 Old Messages